basvandenberg/spiceweb/spiceweb/doc/source/tutorial1.rst

    :width: 550px
    :align: center

-Consult the :ref:`file_formats` documention for more information on the labeling file format.
+Consult the :ref:`file_formats` documentation for more information on the labeling file format.
 To see an example, you can download the labeling file of the *yeast-expression* project.